Chess Programs for Students

 - Psychology—Your pattern of thinking and your opponents thus enabling you to predict behavioral patterns on and off the chessboard.

-We have created our Master PhD (MST PhD) program based on these 7 elements.
+We have created our Future Master PhD program based on these 7 elements.
 This program enriches students to become proficient in utilizing these elements to hone their game play.
-The MST PhD method is adapted from Aaron Nimzowitsch, a leading chess master, author, and one of the greatest minds in chess history.
+The Master PhD method is adapted from Aaron Nimzowitsch, a leading chess master, author, and one of the greatest minds in chess history.
 Nimzowitsch’s philosophies still impact the way chess is played even to this day.
 We teach from the beginning not only how the pieces move, but why they want to be on a certain square.
 This way students learn early on how pieces relate to each other as well as their opposing pieces.

 Beginner in chess is one who loses a piece (knight or bishop) or more every game.
 Basically their rating strength is 0-500.